 Webinars are a great marketing tool.
 They can be used for presenting new products or features, educating customers how to use your product, selling your product or service, discussing relevant topics or issues.

-This blog post is going to focus on automated evergreen webinars for selling online courses, but most of this advice applies for selling any info product or service.
+This blog post is going to focus on automated webinar funnels for selling online courses, but most of this advice applies for selling any info product or service.

 What is an automated evergreen webinar?

 An automated evergreen webinar is one that potential customers can watch again and again, and that continues to send a steady traffic of leads to your products.
 That’s because the content in the webinar is evergreen content – it doesn’t go out of date and will continue to be of use to the person watching for many, many years.

 The difference between a standard webinar and an automated evergreen webinar is that the second one is pre-recorded.
 It’s not done live.
 It contains information and resources people can use whenever they watch it.

 Evergreen webinars are also known as just-in-time webinars because people can watch them immediately after signing up.
 And when we say they’re automated, it really means that.
 Once you set everything up – the webinar software, emails – it all works by itself.
 That’s why for most people this sounds too good to be true.